crowddynamics/multiobj-guided-evac/README.md

 The numerical evacuation simulations are implemented in Python and the NSGA-II is implemented in Python and Bash that were run on a high performance computing cluster.
 It should be noted that the procedure is currently computationally very demanding.

-See the "readme.txt" file in each folder for a more detailed overview of the codes in each folder.
+See the *readme.txt* -file in each folder for a more detailed overview of the codes in each folder.

 <h4>Installing</h4>